Refined Convergence Rates for Maximum Likelihood Estimation under Finite Mixture Models: Simulation Study

 \subsection{Numerical Specifications}

-We now provide additional numerical details.
-We implement the penalized MLE $\hat G_n$ using Algorithm~\ref{alg:em}, which is a slight modification of the EM algorithm~\cite{dempster1977EM} accounting for the penalty on the mixing proportions.
-This algorithm was previously discussed, for instance, by~\cite{chen2008a, manole2021b}, and only differs from the traditional EM algorithm for Gaussian mixture models through the update on line~6.
+We implement the penalized MLE $\hat G_n$ using Algorithm~\ref{alg:em}, which is a slight modification of the EM algorithm~\citet{dempster1977EM} accounting for the penalty on the mixing proportions.
+This algorithm was previously discussed, for instance, by~\citet{chen2008a, manole2021b}, and only differs from the traditional EM algorithm for Gaussian mixture models through the update on line~6.
 We used Algorithm~\ref{alg:em} as written for Model~B, whereas for Models~A and~C, we omitted the update on line 8 for the scale parameters, and simply held them fixed to their true values.